m3rciful/telegram-bot/README.md

    cp .env.example .env
    ```

+ 📄 You can use the provided `.env.example` file as a starting point by renaming it to `.env` and updating the values.

 5. Start the bot (for development):
    ```bash
    python main.py
    ```

+# Or run as a webhook listener (recommended for production)
+python main.py

 ## Production

-This bot is designed to run via webhook.
-Use a reverse proxy (e.g., Nginx) and a systemd service for deployment.
-Make sure to set the required environment variables in `.env`.
+This bot now uses the `Application.run_webhook()` method introduced in PTB 20+ for production.
+The webhook listener is built into the bot and should be proxied with a reverse proxy (e.g., Nginx).
+A `systemd` service handles automatic startup and recovery.

 ## Project Structure